Firefly Chat

 Parent Presenter: Beth Ramella, Mom and Legal Guardian to Travis

-Beth Ramella is the biological mom of Mia (23), bonus mom of Travis (17), and proud wife of Todd Reeves.
-A longtime resident of Pittsburgh, Beth and her family have always been deeply connected to the education of children with visual impairments.
-She was a long-time employee, and Travis a student, at the Western Pennsylvania School for Blind Children.
-Beth finished her doctorate at 50 years old.
-In 2022, Beth and Travis relocated to Philadelphia to join Todd who had accepted the position of Executive Director at the Overbrook School for the Blind in 2017.
+Beth Ramella is the biological mom of Mia (23), bonus mom of Travis (17), a young man with medical complexity, and proud wife of Todd Reeves.
+Beth and her family have always been deeply connected to the education of children with visual impairments.
+She was a longtime employee, and Travis a student, at the Western Pennsylvania School for Blind Children.
 Currently, Beth serves as the Superintendent and CVI Specialist at Overbrook School for the Blind, where she leverages her expertise to support children with brain-based visual impairment to foster inclusive, innovative educational environments designed specifically for these children.
-She continues to run a CVI clinic that is free for families who travel across the US and have travelled from as far as Egypt.
-Beth’s professional and personal journey is fueled by her passion for empowering students with unique needs and supporting their families.
-Outside of work, she enjoys time with her family and with her dogs (Luca Brasi, Earl, and John Lee), traveling home to Pittsburgh to see her family, and continuing to advocate for children.
+She continues to run a CVI clinic that is free for families who travel across the US and from other countries.

 Provider Presenter: Shalini Maitra, MD